organisciak/dissertation/document/1_intro.md

 Before proceeding, the terminology of this study should be established.
 As this work spans multiple domains, and makes reference to recently introduced concepts, it is important to establish a shared understanding of language within these pages.

-Note that the treatment here is cursory; a more in-depth look can be found in Chapter 2.
-(TODO better reference)
+Note that the treatment here is cursory; a more in-depth look can be found in Chapter 2. <!--TODO better reference-->

 ### Crowdsourcing